 FAQs

-This page last updated October 3rd, 2022
+This page last updated August 26th, 2023

 The temporary increase in research funding that was in effect this past year was a result of a budget windfall directly caused by student groups hosting less events than originally planned due to the impact of COVID.
 SCOMSA strives to disburse as close to 100% of our annual budget as possible to maximize our impact on the student body and so was happy to be able to provide more in this category.
 Unfortunately (and fortunately!), as things are projected to normalize this upcoming year, we have been forced to revisit our guidelines.
 Indeed, you may have noticed that SCOMSA will be providing less funding for research this upcoming year than pre-COVID!
 This is a direct result of three factors: We understand how expensive these conferences can be and that this can be a rather frustrating development.
 BUSM encourages all students to reach out to their PIs for funding and to apply for grants from external sources as appropriate to offset these costs.
 Should future opportunities to change our funding limits present themselves, we look forward to revisiting our guidelines.1.
 Why has research funding decreased?

-This is a new, permanent guideline for the 2022-23 year as we work to overcome significant budget constraints brought on by the rising number of student groups and higher than expected semester budget requests.
+This is a new, permanent guideline (as of 2022-23 year) as we work to overcome significant budget constraints brought on by the rising number of student groups and higher than expected semester budget requests.
 The unfortunate truth is that we are dealing with a zero-sum game where if we give all student groups the maximum amount that they request, we will no longer have enough money to fund our other priorities – Formal, Orientation, research conferences, and more.
 SCOMSA is also taking a closer look at what we are funding and are hoping to be more responsible in our spending.
 Generally, these limits hope to bring all groups onto the same playing field so that one group is not receiving $900 in semester funds while others are getting $75.
 Historical data is strongly suggestive of the fact that groups who do request a high amount of money don’t tend to spend it down and thus leaves SCOMSA with a large windfall at the end of each semester.
 This forces us to scramble to find ways to spend this money responsibly, and the limited timeframe often means that we are unable to allocate it in optimal ways.
 As we are dealing with student activity fees, we hope to avoid this going forward so as to ensure that we are using the money that we all pay into in a careful manner.
 By limiting semester budgets and referring more groups to adhoc funding, we can decrease cases where groups plan multiple events in good faith but never get around to hosting them.
 Groups can continue to apply for extra money if a true need comes up as the semester progresses, and SCOMSA is happy to take a close look at that time at the request.
 We also hope to be able to push student leaders to be more careful in selecting the foods or items that they are purchasing by dropping the maximum reimbursement amount.2.
 Why do student groups now have funding maximums for their semester budgets?

 This is a rule that has existed for a very long time.
 SCOMSA funds come directly from the Student Activity Fee.
 As a result, we strive to ensure that every cent goes towards benefiting BUSM in some way.
 We have long justified the use of our funds to reimburse individual students for their research conferences, already a situation where SAF money we all pay into is benefiting only one person, by looking at it as a way to help improve and strengthen BUSM’s reputation nationally and internationally as a research powerhouse.
 Thus, by conducting research outside of BU, this boost to BUSM is far less pronounced.
-By providing less funds, we hope to still be able to support BUSM’s students in their successes while focusing the majority of our resources on BU-based research.5.
+By providing less funds, we hope to still be able to support BUSM’s students in their successes while focusing the majority of our resources on BU-based research.4.
 Why does non-BU research receive less funding?